danielsmith-eu/dynamictable/README.md

 to be sources from RDF/Semantic Web/Linked Data) dynamically, and is therefore suitable for realtime/updating sources.

+(Specifically, DynamicTable aims to operate with LD-JSON as its data source.)

 The JavaScript that updates and populates the table checks all CSS to ensure that widths/heights/padding/margins etc are respected, so that developers can design in CSS, and not have those changes break the table (e.g. setting